-Emergency action plans can be mistaken with Emergency Response Plans when in fact the difference between an EAP and an ERP lies in the fight or flight response predetermined by the written procedure.
+Emergency action plans can be mistaken for Emergency Response Plans when in fact the difference between an EAP and an ERP lies in the fight or flight response predetermined by the written procedure.
 Emergency action plans are meant to be defensive in nature, they aim to grant emergency responders full control of handling the emergency rather than anyone within the company.
 This does not mean the employees aren’t capable of taking care of themselves, it’s a matter of the emergency responders having more expertise and the correct type of PPE/equipment to take care of the emergency.
-With that being said, emergency action plans focus on orderly evacuation using predetermined procedures while also taking charge in gathering critical information for emergency responders to use for, metaphorically, “putting out the fire” – unless that is the nature of the emergency already, of course.
+With that being said, emergency action plans focus on orderly evacuation using predetermined procedures while also taking charge of gathering critical information for emergency responders to use for, metaphorically, “putting out the fire” – unless that is the nature of the emergency already, of course.

 On the other hand, an emergency response plan, takes the “fight” stance.
-This type of response aims to take offensive action against the hazard to protect people and lessen significant damage to property.
+This type of response aims to take offensive action against the hazard to protect people and lessen significant property damage.
 An ERP often requires much more planning, specific training, and PPE for maximum protection than simply being able to evacuate like its counterpart, the EAP.
-An emergency response plan can often be seen being used at companies that don’t have local emergency responders within close proximity to the business location.
+An emergency response plan can often be seen being used at companies that don’t have local emergency responders within proximity to the business location.
 ERPs still require the company to call responders to the scene, it just takes more time for them to get there, hence the company’s need to respond to the emergency themselves.

-With that difference covered, this article aims to go over are the “flight” action known as emergency action plans.
+With that difference covered, this article aims to go over the “flight” action known as emergency action plans.

 OSHA Standards for Evacuation Plans + Procedures